Played in the Berlin Schachgesellschaft club's summer tournament, 1931.

 19.Nc4 Qd8 20.Qd2 Qf6 21.Rc1 Ba6 22.Kc2 Rb8 23.Rb1 Rd8 24.Nb2

 This game was published in Marmorosh's Ha'Sachmat (vol. 1 no. 1 p.
 12, March/April 1932).
 It took place, tells us Marmorosh, 'in a tournament in Berlin, 1931'.
-The actual event was the Summer Tournament of the Berlin Chess Association, as published in Schachwart, 1931, p.
-196. Barav was then a student there.
-The game is against Braun.
+The actual event was the Summer Tournament of the Berlin Schachgesellschaft Club's summer tournament.
 As usual, it is an enjoyable attacking game by Barav.
-Annotations are Fritz 8's unless otherise noted.

 Barav, Israel - Braun